PseudoDevs/IamGhost/amd1.md

-Last updated: 2024-04-16 16:38:07
+Last updated: 2024-04-16 16:40:28
-Random Quote: Gods help you, Theon Greyjoy.
-Now you are truly lost.  -  Rodrik Cassel
+Random Quote: How does a computer get drunk?
+It takes screenshots. - Will Livingston